Mariners vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Andrew Heaney (4-3) will take the mound for the Rangers, his 11th start of the season.
+- The Rangers will send Nathan Eovaldi (7-2) to the mound for his 12th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.
+- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

-- Heaney has pitched five or more innings in four straight games and will look to extend that streak.
+- Eovaldi has pitched five or more innings in 11 straight games and will look to extend that streak.

 |Opponent